Ohio Birth Negligence Attorneys Pursue Claims Against Negligent Medical Professionals

 It is critical that physicians and nurses involved in caring for women during labor and delivery understand how to interpret electronic fetal monitor data correctly.
 Failing to intervene when a baby is in distress can have disastrous consequences.
 Similarly, intervening when the data are actually reassuring can result in unnecessary Caesarean sections or other potentially risky medical procedures.
-The Eisen Law firm had more than a dozen highly qualified team of experts from around the country prove that the Cerebral Palsy a baby developed was due to fetal distress.
-The negligence of the professionals and the hospital led to an $8,000,000.00 Settlement for the family.

 What if my physician missed signs of distress?

 The average labor ranges from six to twelve hours, and fetal distress can develop at any point during labor and delivery.
 Fetal distress can develop quickly, so medical professionals need to know how to spot it and take action to relieve the distress or delivery the baby as soon as possible.

 If your baby was injured, and you believe that the cause was a delay in recognizing or treating fetal distress, you should meet with an experienced birth negligence attorney as soon as possible to discuss your claim.

 The damages in a birth negligence claim may include the following: